BSNL Launches Rs. 27 Plan With Unlimited Voice Calls, 1GB Data to Rival Jio

 State-owned Bharat Sanchar Nigam Limited (BSNL)) has reportedly launched a new data and voice calling prepaid mobile pack priced at Rs.
 27 for its subscribers.
 In order to stay relevant amid all the new plans launched by rivals Jio, Airtel, and Vodafone, BSNL's new entry-level recharge plan is said to offer 1GB data alongside unlimited voice calling benefits to prepaid customers.
-This comes right after the telco unveiled its Rs.
+This comes right after the BSNL unveiled its Rs.
 75 and Rs.
 171 plans that offer data and unlimited voice calling benefits.
+For smartphone users, a Rs.
+52 Jio recharge is offered with similar benefits, while Jio Phone users have the Rs.
+49 recharge.

 The new BSNL recharge plan worth Rs.
 27 offers 1GB of data for a validity period of 7 days, TelecomTalk reports.
 The prepaid STV (special tariff voucher) is also said to come with unlimited voice calls and 300 SMS messages for the validity period.
 Users will get the unlimited voice calling benefits without any FUP limit.
 Notably, the new plan from BSNL will reportedly be available pan-India for all subscribers from August 6.
 BSNL is said to have instructed all circle authorities to execute the Rs.
 27 plan, and if there they have plans with the same denomination, they have been instructed to be pushed to another value.
 However, the voice calling benefits are not applicable in Mumbai and Delhi circles.